 CESM2 Large Ensemble Community Project

 We are pleased to announce the launch of the CESM2 Large Ensemble in partnership with the IBS Center for Climate Physics in South Korea.
 When completed, the CESM2 Large Ensemble will consist of 100 members at 1 degree spatial resolution covering the period 1850-2100 under CMIP6 historical and SSP370 future radiative forcing scenarios.
-The entire ensemble is expected to be completed by the end of February 2021, and the data sets should become available via the Climate Data Gateway by the beginning of May 2021.
-A reference paper describing the ensemble will be posted by mid-March 2021.
+Data sets from this ensemble will be made available via the Climate Data Gateway on June 14th, 2021.

 Unlike the CESM1 Large Ensemble, the CESM2 Large Ensemble will use a combination of different oceanic and atmospheric initial states to create ensemble spread as follows.